sass/sass/doc-src/SASS_CHANGELOG.md

 * Make sure division is always converted to division with `sass-convert`, and never to `num/num` literals.

+* Don't report duplicate load paths when a file can't be found.

 ## 3.0.0.rc.1

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.0.rc.1).